dsvi/archivarius/readme.md

 ## Getting it

+### Pre built binary

-You can get a pre-built static binary for linux with no side dependencies [here.](https://github.com/dsvi/archivarius/releases)
+You can get a pre-built static binary for x64 linux, with no side dependencies [here.](https://github.com/dsvi/archivarius/releases)

+### Building via docker

+The easiest way to build.
+Just run the `docker-build.sh` and get the binary at `docker-build-out/` The binary has no dependency on any library and can be used with any linux x64 distribution.

+### Building the classic way

 Or you can build it yourself from sources.
 The only dependencies are libacl and libzstd (`libacl1-dev libzstd-dev` package for Ubuntu 20.04) and a C++20 conformant compiler.
 Clang with libc++ produces the most efficient code for the tool.
 To build, make sure you have clang, libc++ and lld installed on your system.
 For ubuntu 20.04 the packages are `clang libc++-dev libc++abi-dev lld`.
-You will also need ninja or make, and cmake 3.15 or newer.
-You can get it from your package manager or https://github.com/Kitware/CMake/releases/
+You will also need ninja or make, and cmake.

 Now you are ready to configure the build

     git clone https://github.com/dsvi/archivarius.git
     cd archivarius
-    git checkout latest
     mkdir build
     cd build